holycrap872/ucls-ms-intro-to-cs/CourseMaterials/03_abstraction/02_the_art_of_abstraction/lesson_plan.md

     - Why did art get weird in the late 1800s?
         - Previously about capturing all possible details (as lifelike as possible)
         - Once camera invented, needed to go in a new direction
+        - One direction was abstract art
+        - Painters tried to capture the essence of an idea
+        - Let everything else fall away
 - Image Showcase: Show progression of images that go from realistic to very abstract
     - See `abstract_art.pptx`
         - Abstract People